medic/cht-docs/content/en/apps/guides/privacy/_index.md

 ---
-title: "Responsible Data"
+title: "Privacy"
-linkTitle: "Responsible Data"
+linkTitle: "Privacy"
 weight: 100
 description: >
-  This series of guides is related to the Community Health Toolkit's committment to responsible data use, as well as a space for policies and templates to be shared with the broader community.
+  Policies and templates for privacy and responsible data use
 ---